nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `EditListingCommand` is parsed by the `EditListingCommandParser`. `EditListingCommandParser#parse()` parses the user input to return a `EditListingCommand` that will be executed.

-Given below is an example usage scenario and how the edit client mechanism behaves at each step.
+Given below is an example usage scenario and how the edit listing mechanism behaves at each step.

 Step 1.
 The user enters `editO 1 l/Bukit_timah_rd o/1000000` in the command box.
 This calls the `LogicManager#execute()` method which calls the `RealTimeParser#parse` method to be executed and will determine that the command is a